vhaudiquet/ubuntu-project-docs/docs/contributors/bug-fix/bug-fixing-checklist.md

       - [ ] Or using `git diff`

-      - [ ] Or using Git Patch on VSCode
+      - [ ] Or using Git Patch in VS Code

       - [ ] Or `edit-patch` (for incorporating/changing an existing one)